 Blue & White: Modern Examples

 If you approached a random person on the street and asked them: “what colors come to mind when they think of Judaism?”

 Odds are their response will be blue & white (or “I dunno”, but that’s not useful, now is it?).
 That person doesn’t have to be a Torah scholar to come up with that answer, either.

-The reason blue and white immediately jumps to mind is that they saw it in a Jewish or Israeli context at some point in their life: whether they attended a Jewish ceremony like a Bar Mitzvah or Jewish wedding, a Hanukkah party, or just visited Israel on a trip.
+The reason blue and white immediately jump to mind is that they saw it in a Jewish or Israeli context at some point in their life: whether they attended a Jewish ceremony like a Bar Mitzvah or Jewish wedding, a Hanukkah party, or just visited Israel on a trip.

-The most obvious example is the Israeli flag 🇮🇱, which famously includes a blue Star of David, two blue stripes and a white background.
+The most obvious example is the Israeli flag 🇮🇱, which famously includes a blue Star of David, two blue stripes and white background.
 The flag was designed by the Zionist movement in 1981 and officially adopted in 1948 when the state of Israel was founded.

 Israel’s independence is strongly tied to the story of Hanukkah – where the Maccabees reclaimed the Jewish Temple and celebrated their Jewish independence.
-This connection between the two makes the choice of blue & white colors that more meaningful.
+This connection between the two makes the choice of blue & white colors more meaningful.

 Did You Know?

 In an 1860 poem called Zivei Eretz Yehudah (The Colors of Judah), Jewish poet Ludwig August von Frankl described the blue and white color choice as follows: “All that is sacred will appear in these colors: white — as the radiance of great faith; blue—like the appearance of the firmament.”

 Speaking of Judah, the flag of Jerusalem combines the blue and white colors of the Israeli flag, the Lion of Judah symbol, surrounded by olive branches.